How to Hit the Perfect Pickleball Lob and When It's Simply Not Cool

 Defensive

-A defensive lob comes from a place of weakness.
-This doesn’t mean you’re weak for using it.
-Instead, you or your partner are in a compromised or weak position on the court.
-For example, let’s say that your opponent hit a ball down the line, catching you or your partner out of position.
+For example, let's say that your opponent hit a ball down the line, catching you or your partner out of position.
 This is an excellent time to hit a lob toward the back center of the baseline.
 The extra time this lob gives you should be enough for you and your partner to get into better offensive positions.

-If you’ve ever been in a dinking rally or found yourself stuck in the transition zone wanting to lob the ball – then you’ve just hit what I like to call a panic lob.
-A panic lob is a shot that we take when either a) we don’t know what else to do or b) we just want to get out of the current situation we’re in.
-These are not good lobs.
-Mechanically, they are challenging to pull off (because you are typically just "throwing" it up and hoping for the best), and mentally, they are simply a result of our anxiety getting the best of us.
+If you've ever been in a dinking rally or found yourself stuck in the transition zone wanting to lob the ball, then you've just hit what I like to call a panic lob.
+A panic lob is a shot that we take when either a) we don't know what else to do or b) we just want to get out of the current situation we're in.
+These are not good pickleball lobs.

-If you find yourself asking, "Why the heck did I just lob there?"
-That’s a panic lob.
-Stop doing that.
 Instead, force yourself to stay in the dinking rally longer or hit a reset shot to the center of the kitchen.

 Why People Hate Lobs and Lobbers

-The hate for the lob shot is kind of wild.
+The hate for the pickleball lob shot is kind of wild.
 But, truthfully, most people hate lobs because they can be a pain in the rear.
-They can be even more annoying if you’re not very mobile or just don’t feel like running for a ball after three hours of pickleball.
-People tend to hate things that expose their own weaknesses.
+They can be even more annoying if you're not very mobile or just don't feel like running for a ball after three hours of pickleball.

-If you’re playing to win, why remove an entire shot from your arsenal because your opponents are terrible at defending them?
+If you're playing to win, why remove an entire shot from your arsenal because your opponents are terrible at defending them?
 If anything, you should find ways to do it more often.
+For a deeper look, The Dink has put together the ultimate guide to lobbing in pickleball with everything you need to refine this shot.

 Is Lobbing Okay in Rec Play?

-I’m about to contradict myself.
-I know I just said that if your opponent can’t handle lobs, you should lob them more.
+I'm about to contradict myself.
+I know I just said that if your opponent can't handle pickleball lobs, you should lob them more.
 However, there is a caveat.
-When you are playing with friends or in recreational (aka open) play – or more specifically, playing in games where wins and losses don’t really matter, try not to lob very much.

 If Francine, who wears double knee braces, and Frank, who just had hip replacement surgery, are standing opposite of you, it would be pretty crappy for you to lob them incessantly so that you can feed your ego with rec play victories.
 Not only is this mean, it can be dangerous for your fellow pickleballer.

 In times like this, err on the side of "work on something else" or play against different opponents.
-To put it plainly – don’t be that person.
-After all, pickleball is supposed to be fun, and if you’re purposely not making it fun for someone else, then maybe you should take up another sport.
+To put it plainly, don't be that person.
+After all, pickleball is supposed to be fun, and if you're purposely not making it fun for someone else, then maybe you should take up another sport.

 There's probably a tennis court wide open for you.